tapjs/tapjs/src/create-plugin/README.md

   }

   breakProcess() {
-    // if we already broke it,
-    if (this.#restore) return
+    // if we already broke it, nothing to do if (this.#restore) return
     const originalProcess = process
     global.process = { not: 'the actual process object' }